SolaceLabs/kafka-client-proxy-to-solace/README.md

-# Kafka Proxy for Solace PubSub+
+# Kafka Proxy for Solace Event brokers

-A high-performance proxy that allows Kafka clients to publish and subscribe to a Solace PubSub+ event broker without any changes to the Kafka client application.
+A high-performance proxy that allows Kafka clients to publish and subscribe to a Solace event broker without any changes to the Kafka client application.

 ## Description

-This project enables Kafka client applications to seamlessly produce and consume messages from the Solace PubSub+ event mesh via the proxy.
-The proxy speaks the native Kafka wireline protocol to Kafka client applications and the Solace SMF protocol to the Solace PubSub+ Event Broker.
+This project enables Kafka client applications to seamlessly produce and consume messages from the Solace event mesh via the proxy.
+The proxy speaks the native Kafka wireline protocol to Kafka client applications and the Solace SMF protocol to the Solace Event Broker.

 **Key Features:**
 - **Protocol Translation**: Transparent conversion between Kafka wireline protocol and Solace SMF